CriBP/Windows_10-11-cleanup_script/README.md

 - WinClean.ps1 - contains some extended Powershell scripts too big to be called inside a batch file
 - OneDrive-uninstall.ps1 - dedicated Microsoft OneDrive uninstall script
 - Edge-uninstall.ps1 - dedicated Microsoft Edge uninstall script
-- the "hosts" file contains a list of bad websites, known for moral or controversial issues, facebook included but enabled for people who really want it (you may remove # to block)!
+- the "hosts" file contains a list of bad websites, known for moral or controversial issues!
 Loaded to the right place, it will provide a first-hand protection to any computer.
 It may be attacked by some Antivirus Software.

 The scrips will run automatically removing most of the bloatware and leaving a clean and lightweight Operating System